Should I Watch..? Color Of Night

 What's the big deal?

 Color Of Night is an erotic thriller released in 1994 and is the final film to date directed by Richard Rush.
 The film stars Bruce Willis as a psychologist tracking a murderer possibly lurking in a group of patients he's treating.
 The film also stars Jane March, Ruben Blades, Lesley Ann Warren, Brad Dourif, Lance Henriksen and Scott Bakula.
 Despite its talented cast, the film was greeted with a largely hostile reception from critics and audiences agreed - the film earned less than half of the film's production budget with global takings of less than $20 million.
 It also earned multiple nominations at that year's Razzie ceremony, winning the "coveted" Worst Picture Of The Year award.
+It's no surprise to find it consigned to my Hall Of Shame either.

 What's it about?